Salvation By Grace Alone

 Then, should we neglect keeping the commandments?
 Paul wrote, “Do we then make void the law through faith?
 Certainly not!
 On the contrary, we establish the law“ (Romans 3:31).
 When Christ transforms the heart, obeying the Law becomes the natural result of love.
 Man by himself cannot produce good works.
 Christ creates the good works in man.
 He changes the will then, the good works become possible (Matthew 5:14–16).

-Love to God makes keeping the first four commandments (Exodus 20:3-11) which concern God a pleasure, and love toward our neighbor makes keeping the last six which concern our neighbor a joy (Exodus 20:12-17).
+Love to God makes keeping the first four commandments (Exodus 20:2-11) which concern God a pleasure, and love toward our neighbor makes keeping the last six which concern our neighbor a joy (Exodus 20:12-17).
 Love fulfills the law by taking away the burden and by making law keeping a delight (Psalms 40:8).
-When we truly love a person, keeping his or her requests becomes a joy.

 The Sabbath commandment is like any other commandment and breaking any commandment is breaking God’s Law (James 2:10).
 Grace is a pardon to the prisoner of sin.
 It forgives him, but it does not give him freedom to break the law.
 John stressed, “This is the love of God, that we keep His commandments: and his commandments are not grievous” ( 1 John 5:3).